Single sign-on

 Introduction

-Cumulocity IoT provides single sign-on (SSO) functionality, that allows a user to login with a single 3rd-party authorization server using the OAuth2 protocol, for example Azure Active Directory (AAD).
+Cumulocity provides single sign-on (SSO) functionality, that allows a user to login with a single 3rd-party authorization server using the OAuth2 protocol, for example Azure Active Directory (AAD).
 Currently authorization code grant is supported only with access tokens in form of JWT.
 SAML is not supported.
-On top of standard SSO, Cumulocity IoT also allows you to access the platform resources using access tokens from your authorization server directly as a Bearer token.
+On top of standard SSO, Cumulocity also allows you to access the platform resources using access tokens from your authorization server directly as a Bearer token.
 For details refer to Using access tokens from the authorization server.

 Requirements